 All Bethel staff are trained in ALICE, with three trainings offered each school year.
 Students are also introduced to the safety procedures with common messaging across all Bethel schools and grade levels.

 Here is guidance for families if a Bethel school goes into Lockdown or Lockout:

 In the event of a serious school event like an armed intruder, extended power outage, industrial accident or weather incident, the District may need to reunify students with their parents/guardians.
 This may need to happen at a location other than the school at which the emergency has taken place, depending on the circumstances.

 Bethel School District has created a Reunification Plan.
 Its goal is to protect students from harm, while reuniting them with their parents/guardians/emergency contacts in the most efficient, calm and compassionate manner possible.
 The district’s plan is portable and flexible enough that it can be quickly set up in unfamiliar locations.

-Location: The location and time of the Reunification will be shared by the district in every way possible, including the local media.
+Location: The location and time of the Reunification will be shared by the district via ParentSquare and in every other way possible, including the local media.

 ID: Parents, Guardians, or Emergency contacts – whomever is picking up the student – must bring legal ID, such as a driver’s license, to the Reunification site.

 Check-In: Parents/Guardians/Emergency contacts are directed to the Check-In Area where Greeters provide Reunification Cards and pens.
 Greeters will ask parents to fill out a Reunification Card, which requires the student’s name, grade, teacher, and parent/guardian information.
 Spanish-speaking staff will be at each step in the Reunification process.